syahirAmali/forta-nethermind-forta-agent-deployment/README.md

-# Nethermind Forta Agent Bot Deployment
+# Nethermind Forta Bot Deployment

 ## Description

-This agent detects when a forta agent bot is deployed through the Nethermind address
+This bot detects when a forta bot is deployed through the Nethermind address

 ## Supported Chains